chavilaw/project/README.md

 Two devices: One on a wheelchair (embedded seat pad), other one wearable (on wrist?)

-Wheelchair unit detects person sitting and barometric pressure, connects to wearable device via BLE and to the Internet via WiFi.
+Wheelchair unit detects if the user is sitting down or left the chair.

+Connects to wearable device and to the Internet via Wi-Fi.

 Wearable device detects heart rate and barometric pressure which then calculates the change of height.
-Connects to chair unit via Wi-Fi.

 ## Webpage design and programming